Felicia Ferrone: Career

+Style

-The international namesake brand fferrone design, based in Chicago, is known for delivering the unexpected through a seemingly simple gesture.
+Her namesake brand fferrone design, based in Chicago, is known for delivering the unexpected through a seemingly simple gesture.
 Archetypes are reinvented; typologies are crossed and blended.
 European influences, minimalist aesthetics, mastery of proportion, and meticulously considered details are the hallmarks of fferrone.
 Often lighthearted and whimsical, the furniture and objects are timeless.
-Through close collaborations with master artisans, each piece is handcrafted allowing for innovative use of materials and production techniques, underlying another fundamental attribute to her design philosophy and approach.
+Through collaborations with master artisans.
+Each piece is handcrafted allowing for innovative use of materials and production techniques, underlying another fundamental attribute to her design philosophy and approach.

-In 2019, Felicia Ferrone was honored to be represented among these pioneering and talented women in design in The Study by 1stdibs, "10 Trailblazing Female Designers."
-Together with: Florence Knoll, Zaha Hadid, Charlotte Perriand, Eileen Gray, Greta Magnusson-Grossman, Bec Brittain, Anna Karlin, Nika Zupanc, Nada Debs and Felicia Ferrone.